tryshoppe/documentation/tutorials/checking-out.md

 ```

 On our checkout page, we want to display the contents of the basket as well as providing
-a form for visitor to enter their details.
+a form for visitors to enter their details.

 ```rhtml
 ::app/views/orders/checkout.html.erb